Harvard-MolSys-Lab/Light-Seq-Nature-Methods-2022/README.md

     $ python3 AnalyzeGFPSequences.py

 Once the sequencing files have been UMI extracted, Mapped, and UMI deduped.
 You should have several `_Dedup.bam` files in the `outFiles` folder.
-Several of the subsequent python scripts use the "pysam" package which requires an indexed '.bam' file.
+Several of the subsequent python scripts use functions from the "pysam" package which may require an indexed '.bam' file.
 For convenience run:

     $ python3 samtoolsindexer.py